Verify Process Challenge Device - VPCD

 Ref: AS 4187, EN 867-5 & ISO 17665-1, EN 285

-The Verify helix is designed in Australia by NCA Laboratories, and made and manufactured in the U.K. providing quality and robustness to cope with the conditions inside the sterilizer.
-Made from 304L medical-grade metal and 1.5 metre or 4 metre PTFE tubing, it provides the greatest challenge for the sterilizer against the most complex cannulated lumens.
-A class 2 indicator is placed inside on every cycle and will detect all parameters for sterility assurance.
+The Verify helix is designed in Australia by NCA Laboratories, and made and manufactured in Australia, providing quality and robustness to cope with the conditions inside the sterilizer.
+Made from 304L medical-grade metal and 1.5 metre or 4 metre PTFE tubing, it provides the greatest challenge for the sterilizer against the most complex cannulated lumen.
+A Quattro indicator is placed inside on every cycle and will detect all parameters for sterility assurance.

 The device has a life span of 3000 cycles.

 The VPCD has the capability to be a multi-purpose challenge device.
-The VPCD utilises the class 2 indicators on each batch of instruments, to ensure validation on each cycle.
-It also acts as a hybrid device, capable of hosting the biological spore test vial for your weekly validation.
+The VPCD utilises the Quattro indicators on each batch of instruments to ensure validation on each cycle.
+It also acts as a hybrid device, capable of hosting the biological spore test vial for your weekly, monthly or annual validation.
 This places the spore tests through the toughest challenge which ensures that your sterilizer is functioning to its highest level.

 Class 2 Chemical Indicators